vdaas/vald/docs/contributing/unit-test-guideline.md

 And we apply the table-driven test for running unit tests.
 For example, when we create the unit test of `func getMeta(...[]int)`, the test code will be more complex than other functions' test which don't use variadic argument as the input if we create the test for all input patterns.
-Considering those, we define the basic unit case which is a little diffrent from [the basic test case](#Basic).
+Considering those, we define the basic unit case which is a little different from [the basic test case](#Basic).

 This change is very clear and you can apply it easily.
 Our basic test case depends on the type of 2 variadic argument.